There are many beautiful Turkish customs and traditions: from belly dancing to going to hammams, from smoking nargile to playing backgammon.

 The purpose of having a cup of coffee is socializing, catching up on news and gossip, discussing politics…

-So, when in Kusadasi, take a few moments to have a cup of hot Turkish coffee and reflect on the impressions you had after your Ephesus tour or your Turkish carpet buying experience.
+So, when in Kusadasi, take a few moments to have a cup of hot Turkish coffee and reflect on the impressions you had after your Ephesus tour or your Turkish rug buying experience.

 To find out more about the importance of coffee in Turkish culture read our article How to Make Turkish Coffee.